Skip to content

 rm -f /tmp/mcp_headers

-You should now see your MCP server tools in the response, prefixed with your configured toolPrefix (e.g., myserver_).
+You should now see your MCP server tools and prompts in the response, prefixed with your configured prefix (e.g., myserver_).

 Next Steps